-Do rely on competent staff trained in interpretation or obtain the services of a language line or professional interpretation company.
+Do rely on competent staff trained and certified in interpretation or obtain the services of a language line or professional interpretation company.

-- Prepare a list of approved staff or outside contractors available for interpretation or translation, and circulate it to all schools. - Ensure every principal and vice principal knows how to access these services. - If your district contracts with a professional company, circulate its contact information and list of languages the company can translate to all principals, assistant principals, and registrars. - Local universities may have a program that will certify bilingual people as interpreters.
+- Prepare a list of approved staff or outside contractors available for interpretation or translation, and circulate it to all schools. - Ensure every principal and vice principal knows how to access these services. - If your district contracts with a professional company, circulate its contact information and a list of languages the company can translate to all principals, assistant principals, and registrars. - Check with local universities to see if they have a program that will certify bilingual people as interpreters.